 Today my passion is helping people learn to use the power and teachings of Thunderbird Medicine.
 My aim is to help others find and utilize the Great Spirit that soars high within each of us by sharing ancient knowledge that helps us see our shared human condition.
 My ultimate hope is that people will learn to embrace the Thunderbird that flies within each one of us to help create personal wellness, outer well-being and inner peace.

 My knowledge is rooted in my research, experiences, visions and most importantly the lessons, ways and wisdom I have learned from a variety of traditional elders, medicine people, knowledge keepers and holy people.
 I have recognized that my quest for medicine ways has taken me my entire life.
 Upon the trail I have endured many sacrifices and have lost many things.
 But for all that I have lost, I do understand I have gained much.
 All I have gained is what I passionately share with others today.

-The Thunderbird, a powerful messenger of the Great Spirit, employs its medicine to help people create changes in life for their own greater good.
+The Thunderbirds, powerful messengers of the Great Spirit, use thunder and lightning to help people create changes in life for their own greater good.
 I was taught, "Sometimes the weakest people (e.g. myself) need the strongest medicine."
-As such, most of my work draws upon the ways of what is generally called "Thunderbird Medicine".
+As such, most of my practices draw upon the ways of what was once called "Thunderbird Medicine".
 The old Thunderbird Medicine Society was a group of knowledge keepers and holy people.
 These people didn't gather roots and bark for their medicine; theirs came directly from the Great Spirit and the Sky World in the form of ancestor spirits called Grandfathers who many still believe come to help us - in spirit form - as the Thunderbirds.